seannyD/DnD_Cymraeg/DND_SRD_CYM/Chwarae y Gêm/Medraethau.md

 Depending on the armor you wear, you might add some or all of your Dexterity (Chwimder) modifier to your Armor Class.

-#### Initiative
+#### Initiative (Blaengaredd)

 At the beginning of every combat, you roll initiative by making a Dexterity (Chwimder) check.
-Initiative determines the order of creatures' turns in combat.
+Initiative (Blaengaredd) determines the order of creatures' turns in combat.

 > **Hiding**
 >